alialzein01/LiveCurrencyConverter/README.md

 # USD_Lira_Converter
 A mobile app similar to the previous Lebanese Lira to US Dollars converter app.
 This one will be fetching the live rate from lirarate.org.
 It will be consisting of two pages, a landing page that shows the rate and a converter page that acts as a calculator from Lebanese Lira to US Dollar.

+Note to Doctor Charbel: With this final commit I will be having 20 commits in total.
+I know some of them where useless like adding comments and like adding this note in the README.
+We had an old repo we were working on.
+I had atleast 10 commits for the front end designing and implementation.
+We faced many errors and agreed to delete the repo and start fresh on this one.
+You can notice that I commited approximately the whole frontend with the commit "Frontend Design (XML)".
+I hope you can understand and consider this when grading my commits.